Universal-Connect-Project/.github/profile/README.md

 ## Documentation

-The documentation for the UCW is located at [https://docs.universalconnectproject.org](https://docs.universalconnectproject.org) (Coming soon...).
+The documentation for the UCP is located at [https://docs.universalconnectproject.org](https://docs.universalconnectproject.org) (Coming soon...).
 Here you can find an implementation guide, API specifications, and more.

 ## Project Structure